-The data in Tables 5-1 and 5-2 was derived from data in Battelle (2006a) and Battelle (2006b).
-In Battelle (2006b), there is a description of the reduction to metal that is similar to the process used at Ames Laboratory for production of uranium metal (Spedding 1947).
+The data in Tables 5-1, 5-2, and 5-3 were derived from data in Battelle (2006a,b).
+In Battelle (2006b), there is a description of the process for reduction to metal that is similar to the process used at Ames Laboratory for production of uranium metal (Spedding 1947).
 The primary difference appears to be that at Ames Laboratory the process used granulated calcium metal and at the AWE sites the process used magnesium.
 Spedding (1947) also describes the process using magnesium, and it appears to be similar enough to be representative of the intakes at Ames Laboratory.